Rabbitminers/Nine-Yards/README.md

 ### Building From Source

 To build Nine Yards from source you need some tools first.
-For the backend install [Rust through Rustup](https://www.rust-lang.org/tools/install) and for the front end [Node.js](https://nodejs.org/en) aswell as [pnpm](https://pnpm.io/installation#using-npm) which can be installed using npm which is bundled with Node.js.
+For the backend install [Rust through Rustup](https://www.rust-lang.org/tools/install) and for the front end [Node.js](https://nodejs.org/en) aswell as [pnpm](https://pnpm.io/installation#using-npm) which can be installed using npm, which is bundled with Node.js.

 #### Getting the source